MFJcode/Challenge1/README.md

 Challenge 1 HTML

-- Create a black HTML file.
+- Create a blank HTML file.
 - Add all required elements so that we can start adding some content.

 Challenge 2 HTML